DJ - SEAN CHAPMAN

 I Love the diversity of music where there seems to be very little boundaries which is a good thing as it gives the DJ a fuller array of music to play with, I love just mixing it all up, there is not one genre I prefer, I love it all.
 I do not really have a view as I think it is “each to their own”

-Lastly, and most difficult, can you give us a top 5 or 10 favourite tracks and top 5 or 10 current plays.
+Lastly, and most difficult, can you give us a top 5 or 10 favourite tracks.

 Some of the tracks I Like today, tomorrow will change, depending what mood I'm in.